 We know we're in a desert, but don't let that scare you out of the idea of an outdoor wedding.
 Three seasons out of the year, the climate is mild and inviting.
 Unique natural features like the red rock formations at the Valley of Fire look like the wind carved a wedding gift just for you.
 Mountain vistas at Mount Charleston overlook pine trees and Western scenic ideals.
+The options are endless, a breathtaking and adventurous wedding awaits in the winding channels of the Grand Canyon.
 And if you want to enjoy the sun and the sky without leaving the city, numerous gazebos and outdoor areas on hotel grounds are available.
 Here are a few of our top picks:

 Years ago, you probably imagined arriving at your wedding in a stretch limo, or maybe on a white stallion if you were a little more adventurous.
 But what about a helicopter?